ElweThor/pyndent/docs/FAQ.md

 <a name="CICD_validate"></a>
 ## Q: Can I use Pyndent in CI/CD pipelines?

-`A`: Absolutely!
+Absolutely!
 Pyndent is perfect for CI/CD environments.
 You can:

 - Validate structure before deployment: